TheBinitGhimire/Web-Shells/README.md

-# Web-Shells
+## Web-Shells
-Some of the best web shells that you might need for web hacking!
+Some of the best PHP web shells that might be needed for Penetration Testing or in a CTF challenge.

+# These are provided for educational purposes only.